Tamk1s/Tamkis_NOOBS_Repo/README.md

   - They point to various JSOn, image, and other data assets online from the respective OS distro repository

 Please read the [PINN](https://github.com/procount/pinn) repository for full information on these 2 types of JSON files.
-General technical information on how to setup a NOOBS image for online server support available on the my [DreamPi NOOBS page](https://www.eaglesoftltd.com/retro/sega-dreamcast/dreampi-noobs-image)
+General technical information on how to setup a NOOBS image for online server support available on the [DreamPi NOOBS page](https://www.eaglesoftltd.com/retro/dc/dreampi-noobs)